-A large majority (82%) feel that industry-specific CS technology solutions will become increasingly available in the next 24 months.
+A large majority (82%) feel that industry-specific customer success technology solutions will become increasingly available in the next 24 months.

 With the growing penetration of CS technology across industries, the demand and supply of customizability and specialization will follow suit.

-The survey findings highlight a growing global demand for and adoption of Customer Success technology.
+The customer success survey findings highlight a growing global demand for and adoption of Customer Success technology.

 Further granular analysis uncovers differences in drivers, challenges, and realized benefits for different roles, team sizes, and company sizes.

-When it comes to organizations and CS teams, there are clear front-runners who understand the evolving role of technology in enabling successful customer outcomes at scale and are reaping its rewards.
+When it comes to organizations and customer success teams, there are clear front-runners who understand the evolving role of technology in enabling successful customer outcomes at scale and are reaping its rewards.
 At the same time, significant adoption gaps (read opportunities) exist for many other companies.

 As we collectively imagine the contours of a new normal beyond COVID-19, it’s clear that timely intelligence and thoughtful automation provides a major opportunity for customer-centric organizations to understand and help make their existing customers successful on an ongoing basis.